-It is always a good idea to ensure that your home has a fully stocked First Aid kit, with all the basics and emergency treatment equipment such as bandages, gauze and saline solution – as well as a list of all allergies of family members, emergency numbers, insurance details and family contract details.
+It is always a good idea to ensure that your home has a fully stocked First Aid kit.
+Include all the basics and emergency treatment equipment such as bandages, gauze and saline solution, as well as a list of all allergies of family members, emergency numbers, insurance details and family contract details.

 Are you entitled to French healthcare?